Free online web tools for developers and data analysts

-JSON (JavaScript Object Notation) is the web development, data interchange standard, no-contest choice.
-It's light, human-readable, and simple for machines to create and understand, so it's a common format for APIs, configurations, and data storage.
-But as projects grow and data becomes more complex, working with JSON can be painful.
-That is where CodingIndiaLab's JSON Tools fit in, a set of free in-browser utilities allowing developers and analysts to easily validate, format, convert, and visualize JSON data without writing extra code or having to install packages.
+JSON (JavaScript Object Notation) is the web development, data interchange standard, with no competing choice.
+It's lightweight, human-readable, and easy for machines to create and understand, so it's a common format for APIs, configuration, and data storage.
+But as projects grow and data becomes more complex, working with JSON can get tricky.
+That's where CodingIndiaLab's JSON Tools come in, a set of free in-browser utilities that allow developers and analysts to easily validate, format, transform, and visualize JSON data without writing additional code or installing packages.

-From debugging API responses, data format modifications, to just trying to make your data more readable, CodingIndiaLab's JSON Tools simplify it for you.
-The tools are fast, accurate, and free of cost, thus being helpful to developers, engineers, and students alike, as well as any professional working with structured data.
+From debugging API responses, altering data formats, to making your data more readable, CodingIndiaLab's JSON Tools make it easy for you.
+These tools are fast, accurate, and free, so equally useful for developers, engineers, and students, as well as any professional working with structured data.

-JSON is a key-value pair data-interchange format.
-It is commonly utilized in web development for the interchange of data between a client and a server.
-For example, when you fetch user data from a website's server or interact with third-party APIs such as Google Maps or Twitter, the output will most likely be in JSON.
+JSON is a key-value pair data-exchange format.
+It is commonly used in web development to exchange data between a client and a server.
+For example, when you get user data from a website's server or interact with a third-party API like Google Maps or Twitter, the output will likely be in JSON.

 Here's why JSON is so popular: